Prajd747/TicTacToe/README.md

 # TicTacToe
-First python program
+First python program.
-Supposed to be played on terminal itself
+Supposed to be played on terminal itself.